 Without a plan in place, you might end up frantically trying to find a place to park your car, and no one wants to do that right before vacation!

 The last thing on our list of things all first time travelers forget is to figure out your finances for the trip.
 If you are traveling in your own country, you won’t need to worry about this step.

 If you are traveling internationally, think about how you will exchange your money, or use a card.
 It might be a good option to get an international credit card, as there won’t be any foreign transaction fees.
 Talk with your bank to see what options you have!

 Additionally, make a plan for exchanging money.
 Are you going to exchange before you leave at your local bank, or wait until you get there?
 See what the exchange rates are and determine what the best deal is!

 What to do when you get home from vacation

 When you get home from vacation, you will most likely want to relax and get back into the swing of things.
 Consider reading our post travel checklist so you don’t forget anything!

 Additionally, coming home from a vacation can make you feel unexpectedly sad.
-It is hard coming back from an amazing trip and have to get back to work and the daily grind!
-Read our guide of how to combat the post trip slump!
+It is hard coming back from an amazing trip and having to get back to work and the daily grind!
+Read our guide on how to combat the post trip slump!